radekwojpl2/BuisnessRuleEngine/README.md

       public bool IsClosed { get; }
   }

-// and in our system we have some rule that Climbing visit must be open befor performing some action class ClimbingGymMustBeOpen : BuisnessRuleSubject<ClimbingGym>, IBuisnessRule {
+// and in our system we have some rule that Climbing gym must be open befor performing some action class ClimbingGymMustBeOpen : BuisnessRuleSubject<ClimbingGym>, IBuisnessRule {
       public TestBuisnessRule(ClimbingGym climbingGym): base(climbingGym)